Let’s Talk About IAM

 A digital identity, in turn, is all the information that allows the recognition and authentication of a person or device on a network, such as a username, a password, or certificates.

 In summary, the different types of authentication vary in complexity and security level, each method being suited to specific contexts depending on protection needs and ease of access.
+This leads us to a type of authentication that will be of particular interest to us today.

 Why Federated Identity?